 The UK Government Definition of bullying behaviour in school states acknowledges that there is no legal definition of bullying.
 For a fuller legal context please see Appendix 1.

 Bullying is usually defined as behaviour that is:

-- repeated

-- intended to hurt someone either physically or emotionally
+- repeated - intended to hurt someone either physically or emotionally

-- underpinned by an imbalance of power

 Bullying can be based on (but is not limited to)